oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 ### kill

 The `kill` builtin sends a signal to one or more processes.
+Usage:

     kill (-s SIG | -SIG) WHAT+  # send SIG to the given processes

-Here, `WHAT` is either a numeric PID like `123`, or a job specification like `%%` or `%1`.
+where

+    SIG  = NAME | NUMBER   # e.g. USR1 or 10
+    WHAT = PID  | JOBSPEC  # e.g. 123 or %%

 Examples:

     kill -s USR1 123 %%    # send SIGUSR1 to PID 123 and the current job
     kill -s 10   123 %%    # spcify SIGUSR1 by number instead
     kill -n USR1 123 %%    # -n is a synonym for -s
     kill -USR1   123 %%    # shortcut syntax
     kill -10     123 %%    # shortcut using a number
     kill         123 %%    # if not specified, the default is SIGTERM

+---

 It can also list signals:

     kill -l                # List all signals
     kill -l SIG+           # Translate signals from name to number, and vice versa

 Examples:

-    kill -l USR1 USR2    # prints '10 12'
-    kill -L USR1 15      # prints '10 TERM'
+    kill -L                # List all signals; -L is a synonym for -l kill -l USR1 USR2      # prints '10 12' kill -L USR1 15        # prints '10 TERM'
-                         # -L is a synonym for -l

 ## External